The Trek Bracelet

 common question image

-• Giraffes are one of the most recognizable large mammals on earth yet we know very little about their biology and conservation needs.
+• Giraffes are one of the most recognizable large mammals on Earth, yet we know very little about their biology and conservation needs.
 This is because giraffes, due to their unique anatomy, have not been good candidates for collaring until recently.
 Recent advancements in technology have allowed our partners at the Somali Giraffe Project to track these unique animals in an effort to understand their movements and habitat use.

-To learn more about why giraffes are tracked, visit our partner the Somali Giraffe Project directly at somaligiraffe.org.
+To learn more about why giraffes are tracked, visit our partner Somali Giraffe Project directly at somaligiraffe.org.

 To learn more, visit our partner directly at somaligiraffe.org.